 1924 British Empire Exhibition

-The British Empire Exhibition was opened on St George’s Day, 23 April 1924, by King George V and Queen Mary at the Empire Stadium.
+The British Empire Exhibition was opened on St George’s Day, 23 April 1924, by King Edward V and Queen Mary at the Empire Stadium.
 The idea for an exhibition of industry across the Empire was under consideration from early on in the twentieth century; however the idea was abandoned when the Russo-Japanese war broke out in 1904.
 In 1913, the idea was resurrected by Lord Strathcona, however the outbreak of the First World War meant that the exhibition was delayed for a second time.
 In 1919 the proposition was reconsidered again at a lunch at the Empire Club which was attended by Prime Ministers and High Commissioners from across the Empire who agreed on a proposed date of 1921.
 After successfully passing through both Houses of Parliament, the Government became joint guarantor, ending up funding around 50% of the £2,200,000 raised to stage the exhibition.
 1923 was proposed as the new opening date, yet this was later postponed to 1924.

 The organizers pursued four main objectives with the exhibition.
 They wanted: to alert the public to the fact that in the exploitation of raw materials of the Empire, new sources of wealth could be produced; to foster inter-imperial trade; to open new world markets for Dominion and British products; and to foster interaction between the different cultures and people of the Empire by juxtaposing Britain’s industrial prowess with the diverse products of the Dominions and colonies.
 The location for the exhibition was Wembley Park as it was regarded as one of the most easily accessible areas of London, both from the suburbs and from the rest of the country, with two mainline stations and a new station inside the exhibition grounds.
 A vast infrastructure project was also proposed, leading to the widening of approach roads from central London to the exhibition.
 The exhibition covered an area of more than 216 acres and in the two years it was open attracted over twenty million visitors.